qiao/clando/README.md

 ## Introduction

 Clando is a command-line todo list manager for minimalists.

 Its main idea is based on [t](http://stevelosh.com/projects/t/), which aims to maximize efficiency by making things simple.

-## Installation

-    git clone t@github.com:qiao/clando.git
-    cd clando
-    make
-    sudo make install

 ## Basic Usage